gness1804/cursor-commands/cursor_semantic_scaffolding.md

 ## General guidelines

-Ask the user if they want to create this Cursor file structure in the repository root or some other place.
+Ask the user two things:

+1. If they want to create this Cursor file structure in the repository root or some other place.
 If the latter, they will need to supply an absolute path where they want the Cursor file structure to be created.
+2. If they want to add the empty repos that will be created to version control.

 The file structure is a way to organize documents telling Cursor agents what to do.
 They are broken out in logical section such as `bugs`, `features`, and `docs`.
 The idea is that relevant Cursor instructions live in these folders.
 This should make it easier for the user to create and reference particular documents for Cursor agents when needed.

 If part of the file structure already exists in the place that use your specifies, modify it to match the schema below.
 Do not delete or modify any existing files in the file system, except for moving them to an an appropriate place.
 For example, there could already by a `<project>/.cursor/rules` directory with rules in it but no other subdirectories under `.cursor`.
 These would need to be created.

-For empty sub directories that you create, add a `.gitkeep` file to enable the directory to go under version control.
+For empty sub directories that you create, if the user has specified that they want to add the empty repos that will be created to version control, add a `.gitkeep` file for each such directory.
+Else, don't create this file.
+The empty folders in this case will not be under version control.

 The following sections detail how this new Cursor file structure should look depending on the option that the user chooses.